AaronZang/ORIE4741/midterm_report.md

 # Midterm Report: Home Purchase Assistant
 ## Shibo Zang (sz428), Yangwen Wan (yw762)

+### Dataset Description
+Our data sets consists of annual property sales data from 2003 to 2009 in the 5 boroughs of New York City.
+Except the sale price which is the value we seek to predict, we have 19 features for each of the properties/transactions.
+The number of transactions in a certain borough and a certain year vary greatly.
+As an example, the following table demonstrates the summary statistics of the data of all boroughs in 2009.
+Also, it is noteworthy that for a large portion of the transactions, the sale price and the number of squared feet of the property are 0.
+We consider these records as incomplete and exclude them in calculating the summary statistics as well as in further charts

+Generally the price distribution in all 5 boroughs are skewed to the left with a long tail on the right except the fact that there are dramatic numbers of prices that are close to zero even though we already exclude the zero pricesGenerally the price distribution in all 5 boroughs are skewed to the left with a long tail on the right except the fact that there are dramatic numbers of prices that are close to zero even though we already exclude the zero prices

+Furthermore, the average price in all boroughs underwent a decline since 2008 due to the impact of the financial crisis which means constructing the autoregressive (AR) model to predict price trend becomes even trickier.

 ### Feature Selection & Engineering
 We would like to select those features that have close relationship with the price of real estate properties and hopefully can be independent with each other.
 There are several factors that we felt would have an impact on the price: location / neighborhood, building type (apartment / house / condo), year built, building class (one-bedroom / two-bedroom / studio), etc..
 Basing on the dataset we have on hand, we selected or generated the following features for our model: